-The whimsical Novelty Gnome Watering Can stands out among the competition (literally) with one of the largest sizes (it holds 1.5 gallons of water).
-Besides the gnome, other character options are available, such as a pig, fish, or duck.
+The whimsical and durable Novelty Gnome Watering Can stands out among the competition (literally) as one of the biggest contenders (holding 1.5 gallons of water!).
+Besides the gnome, other character options are available, such as a pig, fish, and duck.
 The manufacturer states the plastic watering can is UV, frost-resistant, and shatterproof.
-We believe this plastic watering is sturdy and has the potential to be long-lasting, and without a rosette at the end, it pours a steady stream.
+We think this plastic watering is sturdy and has the potential to be long-lasting, and without a rosette at the end, it pours a steady stream.

 Why You Should Trust Us